 - This vegan and gluten-free sourdough bread is high in fiber, rustic, and delicious.

 - Oven-roasted Jerusalem artichokes (sunchokes) are a prebiotic alternative to potatoes.

 - Did you know that cooked and cooled potatoes are prebiotic?
 It’s the perfect reason to enjoy a winter vegetable potato salad.

-- Red wine braised lentils are delicious as a side dish or a vegan main.
+- Wild rice salad with garlic roasted vegetables is delicious as a side dish or a vegan main.

 - The onion family is a good source of prebiotics.
 Make garlicky leeks in olive oil.

 - Oats are great prebiotic grain.
 Perfect for a healthy alternative to rice in risotto.